 “In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)
 And everyone went to his own town to register.
 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.”
 (Luke 2:1–4, NIV84)

-Once again we are faced with the incredible detail in which Luke writes his Gospel.
-He certainly is proving his intent to write a thorough account of Jesus’ life.
-He specifically tells us who is reigning where at the time of the census that Caesar Augustus initiated.
+Once again we are faced with the incredible detail in which Luke wrote his Gospel.
+He certainly proved his intent to write a thorough account of Jesus’ life.
+He specifically told us who was reigning where at the time of the census that Caesar Augustus initiated.
 But this is obviously not why I am writing a devotion on these verses today.
 I would like to devote our time and attention to God’s grand design, plan and promise.
-The Roman world would be considered, even today, to be one of the most powerful kingdoms ever formed on the earth.
+The Roman world is considered, even today, to be one of the most powerful kingdoms ever formed on the earth.
 It was this power and pride that moved Augustus to request the census.
 And look what he did — he forced people all over the kingdom to go to their hometowns to be counted.
 Can you imagine the chaos this caused?
 Caesar didn’t care one bit about the discomfort or chaos.
 His pride and arrogance were too full for that.
 He was exercising his power and control, and he liked it.

 It’s texts like this that leave me in awe.